 THE KEY - UNLOCK POTENTIAL

-The Key - Unlock Potential is a new charity set to take the Bristol area of Bishopston by storm.
+The Key - Unlock Potential is a new charity set to open a prisoner-run cafe in the Bristol area of Bishopston.

 The Key will open a café and retail space that will sell speciality coffees and cakes and bespoke handmade products, including upcycled goods and art produced in prisons and by independent craftspeople.